top of page

 Application: The Earth has been subjected to multiple catastrophes described in the Bible that have shaped the world around us.

 In this L.I.F.E.
 Lesson, Dr. Bob visits the LaBrea tarpits and describes the catastrophic events that have created it.
-From the global flood, the fountains of the deep, the destruction of forests, and the changing world after the flood, the events have left evidence in the geology of this area..
+From the global flood, the fountains of the deep, the destruction of forests, and the changing world after the flood, the events have left evidence in the geology of this area.
+For additional lessons and support material, visit the A Flood of Hope site.

 Supplemental Information